graphql-devise/graphql_devise/README.md

 - [Devise Token Auth](https://github.com/lynndylanhurley/devise_token_auth) (DTA)
 - [Devise](https://github.com/heartcombo/devise) (which is a DTA dependency)

 This gem provides a GraphQL interface on top of DTA which is designed for REST APIs.
 Features like token management, token expiration and everything up until using the actual GraphQL schema is still controlled by DTA.
-For that reason you the gem's generator invokes DTA and Devise generators and creates initializer files for them.
+For that reason the gem's generator invokes DTA and Devise generators and creates initializer files for each one of them.

 **We strongly recommend getting familiar with [DTA documentation](https://github.com/lynndylanhurley/devise_token_auth) to use this gem to its full potential**.
 More configuration details available in [configuration section](#more-configuration-options)